Lights for good

 From six to one

 Six full-motion sections that can be used flexibly by advertisers, allowing creative full-screen takeovers, while preserving the historic patchwork feature.

 Advertising campaigns can automatically respond to live weather, news, sports, and even social media updates

 The 4K capability of the screen adds more definition to the picture making it look more life like, with amazing clarity and colour.

-The Piccadilly Lights is made by our world famous brand partners that advertise with us.
+The Piccadilly Lights is made by the world famous brand partners that advertise with us.

 Russell Taylor, chief marketing officer, Samsung UK & Ireland, said: “Samsung has had the privilege of being associated with Piccadilly Lights, one of London’s most iconic landmarks, for over two decades.
 We look forward to the redevelopment of the site and are particularly excited by the potential of the screen’s connectivity enabling us to engage with the millions of global consumers that pass by it every year.”

 Stella McCartney, the luxury lifestyle brand, has signed to advertise on the Lights in partnership with Hunter, the progressive British heritage brand, until the end of January 2018.
 The aspirational British brands share one of the six advertising spots at Piccadilly Lights on rotation, individually showcasing the two brands in a unique new setting.